 A short visit to the small museum on the grounds will be a potter’s dream come true!

-From Kerameikos heading back to the city centre and the Monastiraki area stop for half an hour to visit the ancient cultural centre, known as the Hadrian’s Library.
+From Kerameikos heading back to the city center and the Monastiraki area stop for half an hour to visit the ancient cultural center, known as the Hadrian’s Library.

-The Roman emperor Hadrian built this library in A.D.
-132, and it contained several rolls of papyrus books and was a venue that hosted various cultural events.
+The Roman emperor Hadrian built this library in 132 CE, and it contained several rolls of papyrus books and was a venue that hosted various cultural events.

 In subsequent years, the site hosted different types of Christian churches.
 During the Ottoman occupation, it became the seat of the Governor.
 (Image source –stoa.org)